click to enlarge

 Joan created an insiprational piece to share with the next generation of "Nasty Women".
-Her collage showcases female leaders & inovaters; Jane Goodall, Michelle Obama, Katherine Johnson, Maya Angelo, Eleanor Roosevelt, Peona Chodron, Erma Pound, Marina Abromovic & Nelle Harper Lee.
+Her collage showcases female leaders & inovaters; Jane Goodall, Michelle Obama, Katherine Johnson, Maya Angelou, Eleanor Roosevelt, Peona Chodron, Erma Pounds, Marina Abromovic & Nelle Harper Lee.

 More clay less PLastic